 Pediatric Grand Rounds is an ongoing forum to discuss new developments in pediatrics.
-This forum provides information that will enhances physicians’ clinical skills and the ability to diagnose and treat patients.
+This forum provides information that will enhance physicians’ clinical skills and the ability to diagnose and treat patients.
 Topics cover all pediatric subspecialties and primary care.

 Weekly presentations are held Wednesdays at 8 a.m. at Children’s Medical Center Dallas in the Moore Auditorium.